codefellows/seattle-javascript-401d47/class-35/LECTURE.md

 - A-cyclical:  does NOT loop via edges
 - Cyclical:  DOES loop via edges - aka can hit same vertex more than once  while traversing
 - Neighbors:  node / vertex connected by an edge (think next in linkedList, or right or left in BinaryTree)

+## CCW #5 takeaways

+- Abdi: be ready for anything
+- Katharine: Clean up your GitHub
+- Elizabeth: bre prepared for limited -> extensive prep info
+- Marcus: document your README's
+- Dylan: be flexible.  have tool experience
+- Brady - full time job example